emoliga/emoliga/README.md

 ## Courses & Learning Journey

-Here's a list of the courses I'm currently following and have completed.
+Here's a list of the courses I'm currently following or have already completed.

 <table>
   <tr>